pauloburke/CBSA/README.md

 License
 -------

-GillesPy2 is licensed under the MIT License.
+CBSA is licensed under the MIT License.
 Please see the file [LICENCE](LICENSE) for more information.